 LifeLine Opens a Private Shelter

-LifeLine opens the Dog House in Avondale Estates, a rehabilitation facility for homeless dogs needing extra care for medical or behavioral challenges before they can be placed in homes of their own.
+The Dog House in Avondale Estates opens as a rehabilitation facility for homeless dogs needing extra care for medical or behavioral challenges before they can be placed in homes of their own.

 The LifeLine Spay & Neuter Clinic

-LifeLine opens one of area’s first high-volume, low-cost spay/neuter clinics, also in Avondale Estates, in the same building as the Dog House.
+One of the area’s first high-volume, low-cost spay/neuter clinics also opens in Avondale Estates, in the same building as the Dog House.

 A Second LifeLine Spay & Neuter Clinic opens

-LifeLine opens its second low-cost spay/neuter clinic in Southwest Atlanta in College Park.
+A second low-cost spay/neuter clinic opens in Southwest Atlanta in College Park.

 LifeLine Begins Managing Two County Shelters